shiveshc/CRF_Cell_ID/Readme.md

 Enter name of the selected landmark e.g. 'RMEL' -
 ```

-Using this interface users can easily specify landmark names e.g the one highlighted in image is RMEV
+After clicking on the cell on the image e.g. the one highlighted in image we'' enter its name on the terminal 'RMEV'.

 ```
 Enter name of the selected landmark e.g. 'RMEL' -'RMEV'